tombrille/svelteplot/src/routes/marks/dot/+page.md

 </Plot>
 ```

-You can also use a point scale for dot dimensions to create dot plots, such as this recreation of William S. Clevelands dot plot from [The Elements of Graphing Data (1985)](https://archive.org/details/elementsofgraphi0000clev):
+You can also use a point scale for dot dimensions to create dot plots, such as this recreation of William S. Cleveland's dot plot from [The Elements of Graphing Data (1985)](https://archive.org/details/elementsofgraphi0000clev):

 ```svelte live
 <script>